akeneo/pim-docs/cookbook/catalog/common/update.rst

 Use the AttributeUpdater to Update an Attribute
 -----------------------------------------------

-Here we can apply many property updates on any fields of an attribute.
+Here we can apply several property updates on any fields of an attribute.

 .. code-block:: php